Coombaa/AutoGoogleIndexer/README.md

-# Google Search Console URL Submission Script
+# Automated Google Search Console URL Submission Script

 This Node.js script is used to fetch URLs from a sitemap, process and submit them to the Google Search Console's Indexing API.
 The script will process the first 200 URLs that have not been previously processed and log the processed URLs to a text file.